FG Targets Enrollment of 825,000 Students with Disabilities in 5 years

 He disclosed that the JAMB Equal Opportunity Group, led by Emeritus Professor Peter Okebulola, has been exemplary in providing essential support for candidates with disabilities.

-He called for the establishment of a centre for supportive services for PWDs.
+He called for the establishment of a centre for supportive services for persons with disabilities (PWDs).

 He said the centre should be well equipped, with at least one branch in each geopolitical zone of the federation and attached to the National Commission for Persons with Disabilities (NCPWD).